seanlaidlaw/homeassistant-instantpot/README.md

 # Home Assistant – Instant Pot (Fresco Cloud)

-Control your Instant Pot via the official Fresco KitchenOS cloud endpoints by providing your **Bearer access token** and **device_id** captured from the vendor app.
-This integration exposes Home Assistant services (no entities) you can call from automations, scripts, or the UI.
+Control your Instant Pot via the official Fresco KitchenOS cloud endpoints by providing your InstantConnect app login email and password.

-> ⚠️ Safety: This only calls the same cloud API your official app uses.
-It **does not** bypass safety mechanisms or talk to the cooker locally.
-Use at your own risk and never leave pressure appliances unattended.
+This integration exposes Home Assistant services you can call from automations, scripts, or the UI.

 ## Install (HACS custom repo)
 1. In HACS → Integrations → **Custom repositories**, add: `https://github.com/seanlaidlaw/homeassistant-instantpot`
 Category: Integration.
 2. Install **Instant Pot (Fresco Cloud)** and restart Home Assistant.
 3. Settings → Devices & Services → **Add Integration** → *Instant Pot (Fresco Cloud)*.
-4. Paste your **Access Token (Bearer JWT)** and **Device ID**.
-(Module index usually `0`.)
+4. Enter your InstantPot email and password in the configuration dialog - this is used to renew the access token and fetch devices tracked by InstantConnect.

 ## Services